CS5001-khoury/SubCipher/instructions/README.md

 completed practice as its own python file (which means even if the coding practice had an online form to fill out like codingbat, you need to copy your solution to a python file).

+## 🤖 Use of LLMs
+You should **not** use LLMs for writing your code.
+This is about learning the process, and without learning the process you may find it actually more difficult to generate code with LLMs.
+This is because the prompts for LLMs need to be exact, or they will make faulty assumptions about the code you are trying to generate (often generating incorrect test cases!).

+You are free to use LLMs to help you think of edge cases  **after** you have a working function.
+An example prompt could be:

+> Please evaluate the following function focusing on these specific areas:
+>
+> 1. **Code correctness**: Does the implementation match the docstring description?
+> 2. **Docstring completeness**: Are the parameters, return value, and examples clear and accurate?
+> 3. **Edge cases**: What boundary conditions or unusual inputs could cause issues?
+>
+> For any edge cases you identify:
+> - Explain why they're problematic
+> - Show what would happen with specific input examples
+> - Suggest how to handle them (documentation or code changes)
+>
+> Focus your feedback on the most important issues first.
+Assume this is for a beginner programming course at week 5 of our learning.
+We have not covered error checking yet,
+> nor should I include specialized statements for invalid input.
+>
+> [then paste in the single function you are looking at]

+Note, you could also have it evaluate your final program as a whole - but it would be better to do each individual function, then ask feedback on the full program.

 ## 📝 Grading Rubric

 You need to submit the following files: